-An interesting side effect of the horizontally scaled teams is that they also become their own mini places which force other teams to keep their tech up to date.
+An interesting side effect of the horizontally scaled teams is that they also become their mini places which force other teams to keep their tech up to date.
 This happens naturally as the horizontal team updates and forces new updates to consumers of their solutions.

 I was looking at that recently where the team responsible for the deployment pipeline runners we use, issued new runners and that meant we needed to take on operational work to migrate from the old runner system to the new runner system.
-This forced work meant cleaning and fixing how we worked with the runners; it wasn't a great time for the team but the system coming out at the end is in a better shape.
+This forced work meant cleaning and fixing how we worked with the runners; it wasn't a great time for the team but the system coming out at the end is in better shape.

-An aspect that was unique to AWS which I absolutely loved, and also is easier to adopt than organisational changes, is the concept of bar raisers.
+An aspect that was unique to AWS which I loved, and also is easier to adopt than organisational changes, is the concept of bar raisers.

 For example, at AWS if you wanted to do a deployment which was higher than normal risk, you would be required to complete a form explaining how it will happen, how you will test and how you will recover if it does wrong.
 You would then take that to the bar raisers who would review the document and give you feedback.
 This is great because they are not gatekeepers, they are not there to prevent you from doing a deployment (again teams need to own what they build), but they bring guidance and wisdom to the teams.

 We had set times for the bar raisers and set days when each of us would do it, which helped the senior people not be overwhelmed with requests.
 The concept of bar raisers was used in all aspects, including security and design.
-This sharing helped teams find out about each others capabilities, shared knowledge and helped teams from falling into holes others had found while not bringing in the dreaded micromanagement.
+This sharing helped teams find out about each other's capabilities, and shared knowledge and helped teams from falling into holes others had found while not bringing in the dreaded micromanagement.

 Tech debt is normal work

-The last two concepts are two of the easiest to adopt into any organisation.
-The first is just capture all tech debt as normal work in your backlog.
+The last two concepts are two of the easiest to adopt in any organisation.
+The first is just to capture all tech debt as normal work in your backlog.
 This helps teams prioritize and understand the lifecycle of their projects better.

 Even if a team doesn't pick up the work immediately that is ok because an important aspect of teams that do adopt "you build it, you run it" is they will have natural ebbs and flows in their work.
-For example the festive season might be very quiet since you'll have someone on call in case something goes wrong, but a lot of the team is not there.
-This quiet time becomes a great opportunity to get tech debt resolves.
+For example, the festive season might be very quiet since you'll have someone on call in case something goes wrong, but a lot of the team is not there.
+This quiet time becomes a great opportunity to get tech debt resolved.

-Lastly on capturing it; you can't fix what you can't see - so shining a light on it, and just going "well that is worse than we expected" is a great first step.
+Lastly on capturing it; you can't fix what you can't see - so shining a light on it, and just going "Well that is worse than we expected" is a great first step.

 Tech debt sprints

 The last one is the idea we had from my days at Microsoft: tech debt sprints.
-I spoke of this at Agile Africa, in case you want to watch a video on.
+I spoke of this at Agile Africa, in case you want to watch a video.
 The idea is to add an extra sprint into every feature at the end and just allow the team to tackle tech debt.
 At Microsoft, this let us go fast, ship MVPs to customers, get feedback and make trade-offs all knowing we were piling up the tech debt, but also gave the team confidence that it would be fixed sooner, rather than later or never.